-On November 19, 2014, a class action lawsuit was filed against us and certain of our current and former officers and directors in the United States District Court for the Southern District of New York.
-The case was filed on behalf of a putative class of investors who purchased or acquired our publicly traded securities between March 28, 2014 and November 14, 2014.
-The complaint asserted violations of Sections 10(b) and 20(a) of the Exchange Act and SEC Rule 10b-5.
-The complaint alleged, among other things, that our officers and directors made false or misleading statements relating to the results of our Phase III study for our MDX drug candidate.
-The complaint sought an unspecified amount of damages, as well as other forms of relief.
-On December 16, 2014, another class action lawsuit was filed against us and certain of our current and former officers and directors in the United States District Court for the Southern District of New York.
-This complaint is largely identical to the earlier complaint and purports to bring the same claims on behalf of the same putative class.
-On December 23, 2014, the first plaintiff in the first action moved to voluntarily dismiss his case which motion was granted on December 30, 2014.
-On February 9, 2015, the court appointed a group of investors to act as lead plaintiff for the second action.
-To date, we have not been served with any of the lawsuits.
+On December 16, 2014, a class action lawsuit was filed against us and certain of our current and former officers and directors in the United States District Court for the Southern District of New York.
+The complaint, brought by a putative class of investors, alleges, among other things, that our officers and directors made false or misleading statements relating to the results of our Phase 3 study for our MDX drug candidate.
+On May 20, 2015, we moved to dismiss the complaint.
+The motion to dismiss has been fully briefed, and oral argument occurred on September 22, 2015, and the court's decision remains pending.
+Such legal proceedings, regardless of their outcome, could be costly, divert management attention, or damage our reputation and demand for our products.
+Litigation, particularly in the United States, is inherently unpredictable and unexpectedly high awards of damages can result if we receive an adverse verdict.
+In many cases, particularly in the United States, the practice of the plaintiffs' bar is to claim damages (compensatory, punitive and statutory) in extremely high amounts.
+Accordingly, it is difficult to quantify the potential exposure to claims in many proceedings of the type mentioned above.
 Unfavorable resolution of current and similar future proceedings could have a material adverse effect on our financial condition and results of operations.
 See Item 3.D.
 Risk Factors "We may be subject to any number of legal proceedings, which may be expensive and could divert management attention."